 As teens approach college age, their social media activities can become a source of anxiety for the entire family.
 Teens are warned by the media, family, friends, and school counselors that colleges check social media.
 The warning: Your social media activities can negatively impact college admissions decisions.
-In response, many high school seniors simply change their names to clever pseudonyms or opt to eliminate their social media presence altogether during the college application process.
+In response, many high school seniors simply change their names to clever pseudonyms.
+Or they opt to eliminate their social media presence altogether during the college application process.

-This generally accepted “quick fix”may solve one problem, but it overlooks another—no presence on social media is a missed opportunity to impress college decision-makers and can also raise suspicions.
-When college recruiters can’t find students through social media because the applicant has no discoverable presence or is hiding behind an alias, the recruiter will wonder what the applicant is hiding.
+This generally accepted “quick fix”may solve one problem, but it overlooks two things.
+1) No presence on social media is a missed opportunity to impress college decision-makers.
+2) No presence can also raise suspicions.
+If a college recruiter can’t find a student on social media, they may wonder what the applicant is hiding.

 Nearly all four-year colleges are using social media to recruit students and to vet prospective candidates for admission.
 So the important focus is to consider what social media can do to bolster an applicant’s image.
-Admissions officers who assess social media as part of the admissions process aren’t only searching for red flags or reasons to reject qualified applicants.
-When colleges search an applicant’s social media profile, they want to learn more about the applicant.
-This opens the door of opportunity for teens to set themselves apart from other qualified applicants.
+Admissions officers may be searching for red flags.
+But they also want to learn more about the applicant.
+This creates an opportunity for teens to set themselves apart from other qualified applicants.

-What seems to be missing from the current discussion is the realization that social media can be a tool to impress college officials favorably.
+One thing seems to be missing from the current discussion.
+Social media can be a tool to impress college officials favorably.
 Rather than dwelling on the negatives, parents should be working with their teens to unlock the positive powers of social media.

 Social media is here to stay and will continue to influence character assessments made by colleges and employers.
 Learning how to build a responsible online presence has become an essential life skill.
 Encourage your teen to embrace the opportunity.